-Revenue for the years ended December 31, 2019 and 2018 consists of licensing revenue, government contract revenue from our contract with the U.S. Navy and product sales, with such performance obligation satisfied at a point in time.
+Revenue for the years ended December 31, 2020 and 2019 consists of licensing revenue, government contract revenue from our contract with the U.S. Navy and product sales, with such performance obligation satisfied at a point in time.
 Products are sold to distributors and end-users in various sectors such as, but not limited to, the automotive, gaming, industrial, IT, and consumer products industries.

-As part of the Collaboration Arrangement executed with Nexperia on April 4, 2018, we agreed to grant Nexperia the perpetual exclusive right to use our existing Gen 3 manufacturing process technology.
+As part of the agreements executed with Nexperia on April 4, 2018, we agreed to grant Nexperia the perpetual exclusive right to use our existing Gen 3 manufacturing process technology.
 License fees are received upon satisfaction of contractual milestones and recognized upon delivery of the perpetual license or transferred technology without any remaining performance obligations.
+For the year ended December 31, 2020, we recognized \$5.0 million of licensing revenue.
 For the year ended December 31, 2019, we received the remaining \$6.0 million and recognized a total of \$9.0 million, including \$3.0 million received in 2018, as licensing revenue upon satisfaction of contractual milestones and delivery of the perpetual license and transferred technology without any remaining performance obligations.
-For the year ended December 31, 2018, we did not recognize any revenue related to the process transfer or technology development performance obligations.
-The \$3.0 million contract liability related to cash received in 2018 from Nexperia was included in deferred revenue.